open-rsx/rsb-manual/preparation.rst

 #.
 Problem *(applies to C++, Python)*

-     Communication over spread does not work anymore.
-Spread settings are ignored.
+     Communication over :term:`spread` does not work
+     anymore. :term:`Spread` settings are ignored.

    Solution

-     Starting with version 0.7, |project| uses a :term:`transport` that implements a custom TPC-based protocol to facilitate the easy use of the framework without dependencies on 3rd party libraries.
-In order to use to the old spread transport the configuration needs to be changed.
+     Starting with version 0.7, |project| uses a :term:`transport` that implements a :ref:`custom TPC-based protocol
+     <specification-socket>` to facilitate the easy use of the
+     framework without dependencies on 3rd party libraries.
+In order to use to the old :term:`Spread` :term:`transport` the configuration needs to be changed.

      This can be changed in three ways: